Bible Reading: Psalm 8:1-9

 You made us only a little lower than God, and you crowned us with glory and honor.
 Psalm 8:5

-TALK: God wants you to enjoy being the person he made you to be.
-What gets in the way of seeing yourself as God’s child?
+REFLECT: God wants you not only to understand who you are but also to enjoy being that person.
+What gets in the way of seeing yourself first as God’s child?

 PRAY: Ask God to teach you a biblical view of yourself.